 - It’s important to keep candidate experience top of mind when coordinating background checks or deciding on an automated provider.

 - Doing background checks the wrong way can really slow down your time-to-hire rate.

-- If you are currently doing checks but you’re finding this process particularly slow, read this article.
+- If you are currently doing pre employment background checks but you’re finding this process particularly slow, read this article.

 It’s true that performing background checks is often seen as a pain in the behind.
 It’s that final step before you can make the offer.
 Manual checks can take a long time.
 It’s often seen as a tick-box exercise.
 And you have so many better things to do with your time than struggle with the paperwork and chasing back and forth often associated with manual background checking.
 Knowing why it’s good to do them, which ones to start with and which processes are best for your hiring needs can make things so much easier, less stressful and faster.